-- (a) There shall be four classes of falconry permits: Apprentice; general; master; and, non-resident. - (b) Apprentice class.
+(a) There shall be four classes of falconry permits: Apprentice, general, and master; and non-resident.

+(b) Apprentice class.

-- (1) The commissioner may issue an apprentice class permit to any person who meets the requirements specified in section 26-67e-3(a) of the Regulations of Connecticut State Agencies; is at least 14 years old; has written approval of a parent or guardian if less than 18 years of age; and, has a sponsor who meets the requirements of section 26-67e-7 of the Regulations of Connecticut State Agencies; - (2) an apprentice class falconer shall possess only one raptor at any time; - (3) an apprentice class falconer shall only possess a red-tailed hawk (Buteo jamaicensis), which shall be trapped from the wild in another state by the apprentice under the supervision of the sponsor; - (4) an apprentice class falconer shall not obtain from the wild more than one red-tailed hawk (Buteo jamaicensis) for replacement during any twelve-month period beginning on January 1 and ending on December 31;
+(1) The commissioner may issue an apprentice class permit to any resident who meets the requirements specified in section 26-67e-3(a) of the Regulations of Connecticut State Agencies if the applicant:

+(A) is at least 14 years old;

+(B) has written approval of a parent or legal guardian, if less than 18 years of age;

+(C) has a sponsor who meets the requirements of section 26-67e-7 of the Regulations of Connecticut State Agencies;

+(D) provides the commissioner with a letter from the sponsor stating that assistance will be provided to the applicant for learning about the husbandry and training of a raptor held for falconry and about relevant wildlife laws and regulations;

+(E) certifies on a form prescribed by the commissioner, that the applicant has read and is familiar with the regulations in 50 CFR 13 and other applicable definitions in 50 CFR 10, Subpart B; and,

+(F) certifies that the information provided in the application is complete and accurate;

+(2) an apprentice falconer may possess no more than one raptor at any time;

+(3) an apprentice falconer shall only possess the species of red-tailed hawk (Buteo jamaicensis);

+(4) an apprentice falconer may not possess a raptor that is imprinted, taken from the wild as a nestling or taken from the wild in adult plumage;

+(5) an apprentice falconer shall not obtain more than two wild red-tailed hawks during any twelve-month period beginning on July 1 and ending on June 30;

-- (5) an apprentice class falconer shall maintain a written log describing the instruction provided by his or her sponsor.
-Instruction should include all phases of falconry relating to basic biology, care and handling of raptors, live-trapping techniques, teaching raptors to hunt, and laws and regulations governing falconry; and, - (6) an apprentice class falconer shall not fly or hunt their red-tailed hawk alone until the sponsor provides written notification to the apprentice stating that the apprentice is competent to handle the bird without direct supervision.
+(6) an apprentice falconer shall maintain a written log describing the instruction provided by their sponsor, and make such log available for inspection by the commissioner or the commissioner's duly designated agents.
+Instruction shall include care and handling of a raptor, live-trapping techniques, teaching a raptor to hunt, and all applicable laws and regulations governing falconry; and,

+(7) an apprentice falconer shall not fly or hunt a red-tailed hawk without the presence of the sponsor until the sponsor provides written notification to the apprentice stating that the apprentice is competent to handle the bird without direct supervision.
+Such written notification shall be carried while in the field with a bird.